llm-bible/llm-bible.github.io/_publications/burns2023weak.markdown

 citations: 15
 bibkey: burns2023weak
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2312.09390'}]
-tags: [Reinforcement Learning, GPT, Agentic, Fine-Tuning]
+tags: [GPT, Reinforcement Learning, Agentic]
 ---
 Widely used alignment techniques, such as reinforcement learning from human feedback (RLHF), rely on the ability of humans to supervise model behavior -